 So what can you do to combat hyperpigmentation?
 Wearing sunscreen on a daily basis is most important (my go-to advice!).
 This is the only way to prevent discoloration from getting worse and prevent new damage.

-Hydroquinone: Hydroquinone is a skin-lightening agent that works by interfering with melanin production by melanocytes.
-The use of hydroquinone in products such as the PCA Skin Pigment Gel in concurrence with a daily sunscreen can help in reducing hyperpigmentation on the skin.
-This product contains 2% hydroquinone, which is the maximum amount that is available over the counter.
-4% hydroquinone will require a prescription from a dermatologist and can only be purchased in-office.
+Hydroquinone is a skin-lightening agent that works by interfering with melanin production by melanocytes.
+The use of hydroquinone in concurrence with a daily sunscreen can help in reducing hyperpigmentation on the skin.
+All products containing hydroquinone must be purchased at a doctor’s office.

-Arbutin: Arbutin is a natural ingredient found in plants such as cranberries, wheat and blueberries.
-Arbutin is broken down into glucose and hydroquinone by our bodies.
+Arbutin is a natural ingredient found in plants such as cranberries, wheat and blueberries.
+Our bodies break it down into glucose and hydroquinone.
 For those with sensitive skin, arbutin found in products such as Obagi Clear Fx may be the best choice, as hydroquinone is produced slower.

-Kojic Acid: Kojic acid can be found in various types of fungi during fermentation.
-It reduces the activity of tyrosinase, a key enzyme in the production of melanin, in the human skin thus inhibiting melanin formation.
+Kojic acid can be found in various types of fungi during fermentation.
+It reduces the activity of tyrosinase (a key enzyme in the production of melanin) thus inhibiting melanin formation.
 If you’re looking to incorporate Kojic Acid into your skincare routine to combat hyperpigmentation, check out Clinicians Complex 6% Skin Bleaching Cream, which contains Kojic Acid, Bearberry extract and Hydroquinone for skin lightening.

-When it comes to discoloration and hyperpigmentation, it’s important to remember that this is likely an issue that has developed over a lifetime of skin damage.
+Hyperpigmentation is typically an issue that’s developed over a lifetime of skin damage.
 I always want to set realistic expectations for my patients and customers.
-All of the ingredients mentioned will do a great deal to combat hyperpigmentation, however, because the damage has built up over such a long period of time, it can take some time to see real results.
-Expect to use products for at least 3 months (in combination with daily sunscreen use) to really begin seeing a difference.
+All of the ingredients mentioned will greatly help hyperpigmentation, but it can take some time to see real results.
+Expect to use products for at least 3 months (with daily sunscreen use) to really begin seeing a difference.